-We have continued to broaden our network and strengthened our existing partnerships.
-We are co-developing new projects with the local community, but we aim do more during 2020/21 through inclusive decision making and project planning whilst building our own capacity and adapting to a post-Covid world.
+We continue to broaden our network and strengthen our existing partnerships.
+We aim to codevelop new projects with the local community during 2021-2022 through inclusive project planning whilst building our own capacity and adapting to a post-Covid world.